 Now that we have discussed the laws of nature AI could defeat, let’s talk about how, when and if.

 Firstly, how can we create such an AI?

 Or trying to build a new consciousness, which can live even after the death of the brain it belongs to.
 And I mean long after.
-For example, an AI could live in your phone or anything else you fancy (if you still don’t fancy talking with inanimate objects).
+For example, an AI could live on your phone or anything else you fancy (if you still don’t fancy talking with inanimate objects).

 One.
 Using a real biological brain: Some people would argue that it’s not necessary to mimic a brain.
 For example, airplanes do not shake their wings.
-Maybe, the difference between a human brain and an AI’s brain is going to be just as much as birds and airplane.
+Maybe, the difference between a human brain and an AI’s brain is going to be just as much as birds and airplanes.
 Instead of combining billions of neurons and synapses that replicate the human neural model, we could just have a digital brain with advanced processors that work differently, in order to reach a greater and more efficient result.